 I left this section for last, because it is surprisingly hard to generalize.
 Depending on the style, you may want to use an approach more similar to mixing a full choir, or more like mixing a backup vocal section in a modern song- except without any other instruments.
 I have heard a capella recordings that were clearly recorded with room mics, where the natural reverb and the singers’ ears were used to full effect.
 I have also heard recordings that were clearly done by layering in individual close-mic’d vocal performances.

 If you find yourself tasked with this, I would recommend asking the group to show you some recordings they like the sound of, and then use any combination of techniques I have laid out here to achieve it.

 So There You Have It!

 With these tips, you should be on your way to mixing choir vocals in a variety of different contexts!
 And don’t be afraid to try out professional mixing services.
-They can be surprisingly inexpensive, and it can be a great way to compare your mix to a professional’s, and to learn by example.
+They can be surprisingly inexpensive, and they can be a great way to compare your mix to a professional’s and to learn by example.
 Happy producing!
 Keep working hard, and feel the joy of the music!